Ii v i open triads 5

 Remember that tetrad chords are actually triads with an additional note that can be a minor seventh (b7) or a major seventh (7).
 But, playing these triads don't have much interest.

-In order to get more intersting colors, we'll take three tetrad chords better known as seventh chords (minor 7, major 7 and dominant 7) representing the degrees II, V and I of the sequence we need and extract the triads starting on the third of each 7th chord.
+In order to get more intersting colors, we'll take three seventh chords (minor 7, major 7 and dominant 7) representing the degrees II, V and I of the sequence we need and extract the triads starting on the third of each 7th chord.
 This is what we call a "diatonic substitution".

 When taking the three highest notes of a minor seventh chord we obtain a major triad.